lynaBoukari/lynaBoukari/README.md

 - 👨‍💻 Currently interning in MLOps and building scalable and resilient systems
 - 🤖 Passionate about machine learning and exploring new ways of deploying models into production in an edge computing context
 - 🌱 Always learning and improving, with a focus on bridging the gap between data scientists and software engineers
-- 💻 Proficient in Python, Git, Docker, Kubernetes...
+- 💻 Proficient in Python, Git, Docker...
 - 🚀 Looking to collaborate with like-minded individuals and push the boundaries of knowledge in Edge MLOps

 ### Let's Connect!